chrisdarby/working-from-home/the-story.md

 I'm not saying that was a rigid rule, occasionally I would find a gap and plan to spend an hour tidying, but 95% of the time, I was at work, and I had to keep it that way to keep myself sane (or as close to sane as one can possibly get)

+#### Getting Ready To Go To Work
+I found very early on that hopping out of bed last minute, still in pyjamas and jumping on the laptop in my office and starting work ended up being detrimental for me, I got out of my normal life routine very quickly.

+Soon, I realised I worked much better, felt much better about myself and was able to keep things balanced if I treated going to work in the morning as if I was actually stepping out the door and going to work.

+I got up at the same time I always would, sometimes half an hour later because I no longer had to catch a bus or do the commute, so I afforded myself a slight sleep in, but I would wake up, shower, get myself dressed, more comfortable clothes than what I might wear to work normally, but still fully dressed.

+I would come downstairs, do the normal morning routine, breakfast, walk the dog early, ease into the day and then start work at 8:30am as I normally would at any other job.

+I found doing it this way rather than just straight out of bed and onto the computer means that I was able to handle some of those household tasks that got in the way, I was able to be calm, fed and ready for work, I was able to focus better, I was able to separate my work hours and home hours, and just generally felt better about myself as a result.

+I didn't always brush my hair properly, well to be fair I sometimes come into the office looking like a scruff too, so that that point is moot, I won't always put on shoes if I wasn't physically leaving the house, sometimes not even socks if it wasn't a cold morning.

+Occasionally, very occasionally I allowed myself a CBF pyjama day, but for the vast majority of the time, I kept to a proper morning and finishing routine, and i'll tell you, it really helped!

 #### Working with children around you
 Full disclosure, for me... it's hard, it turned me for a while into a tyrannical parent until I got a hold on everything and learned to manage things better.